 - We improve compounds by making chemical variations (analogs).

 In addition to being cleaved by BACE and γ-secretase to produce Aβ, APP can be processed by an enzyme called ADAM10, which leads to the production of a protein called sAPPα.
-Most APP is in fact processed by ADAM10. sAPPα is neurotrophic, reduces the production of Aβ, and is needed for the formation of connections (synapses) between neurons.
+Most APP is in fact processed by ADAM10. sAPPα is neurotrophic, reduces the production of Aβ, and is needed for the normal functioning of the synapses between neurons.

 - Our goal is to find compounds that increase the amount of sAPPα produced in the brain.

-- We have already identified two compounds that increase sAPPα: F03 and an NCE.
+- We have already identified a drug candidate that increases sAPPα: DDL110 (an NCE).

-- We hope to find many more by screening the 200,000-compound small molecule library at UCLA.
+- We hope to find many more sAPPα enhancers by screening the 200,000-compound small molecule library at UCLA.

 Sirtuin 1 is a major longevity determinant that is found in the brain and body, and affects healthy aging.

-- SirT1 is found to be lower in the blood serum of AD patients.
+- SirT1 is found to be lower in the blood serum of MCI and AD patients.

 - We want to find compounds that normalize SirT1 levels, especially in more vulnerable individuals with the E4 form of the apolipoprotein gene.